juanfonsecasolis/ARAPSUAA/README.md

 Disclaimer
 ---
-ARAPSUAA was based on the theory published publicly by the project [B6146](https://vinv.ucr.ac.cr/sigpro/web/projects/B6146) (also known as RASP) of the University of Costa Rica and the new findings described in the abstract: unification of the treatment for continuous and non-continuous frequency contours, and the automatic adaptation of the tone threshold to the SNR.
-The code was completely written in a different language and adapted to serve as a scientific library.
-No grant, scholarship or other financial help provided by any public or private organization supported the elaboration of ARAPSUAA.
-I have made public the code because I believe that reproducibility is a condition for science, moreover, because I want to encourage researchers living in low-income-countries (LIC) to do independent research when working full-time in the academia is not possible.
+The code of ARAPSUAA was written in Python and its purpose is to serve as a scientific library.
+Although no grant or scholarship was obtained to create ARAPSUAA, it was developed based on the theory published publicly by the University of Costa Rica for the project [B6146](https://vinv.ucr.ac.cr/sigpro/web/projects/B6146), whose Android application is known as _Reconocimiento Acústico de Señales Peatonales_ (RASP).
+The code of RASP was written in JAVA and is private.
+I have made public the code for the sake of reproducible research, moreover, because I want to encourage researchers living in low-income-countries (LIC) to do independent research when working full-time in the academia is not possible.

-_"In scientic work, means are virtually nothing whereas the person is almost everything."_ - Santiago Ramón y Cajal
+_"Too little science leads away from God, while too much science leads back to Him."_ - Louis Pasteur

 License
 ---